The author studied Economics at the Eisenhower School in Washington DC and Strategy at the Army's School of Advanced Military Studies.

-Strategic leaders are able to transform an organization through their vision and values, the culture and climate they create, and structure and systems they develop.
+Strategic leaders are able to transform an organization through their vision and values, the culture and climate they create, and the structure and systems they develop.
 Strategic leaders can establish greater clarity, make stronger connections, and expand their leadership influence while contributing to their organization’s well-being when guided by a well-defined personal leadership model.

 Strategic leaders know that they cannot expect to control complex, dynamic, and living systems as large organizations.
 However, they can have an effect on them with the help of leadership models.
 Leaders who influence organizations in an efficacious manner form a comprehensive understanding of both themselves and the organization they lead.
 Real leaders wrote the novelist David Foster Wallace, are people who “help us overcome the limitations of our own individual weakness and fear and get us to do better, harder things than we can get ourselves to do on our own.”[ii]
 As a result, a leadership model becomes invaluable to the strategic leader’s foresight, understanding, and ultimate success.